google-deepmind/mujoco_menagerie/CONTRIBUTING.md

 more tests that check for model realism (e.g., that a trajectory in real matches one in simulation).

+## Changelog & Contributors

+Please document your changes in the appropriate changelog:

+- For updates that affect the general repository (e.g., CI, tooling, documentation, shared infrastructure), add an entry to the [global `CHANGELOG.md`](./CHANGELOG.md).
+- For changes specific to a model, update the `CHANGELOG.md` in that model’s directory (e.g., `unitree_go1/CHANGELOG.md`).

+Make sure to also add your name to the [`CONTRIBUTORS.md`](./CONTRIBUTORS.md), keeping the list sorted alphabetically by first name.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License